Skip to navigation Skip to content Skip to subnav

 • § 126.
 Saving clause; corporations formed before April 2, 1915

-All corporations formed prior to April 2, 1915, by special act or under the general laws of this State, that are conducting any business subject to regulation by the Public Utility Commission, shall, with respect to acts done after such date, be deemed to be within the provisions of this chapter and the provisions of the general corporation law in like manner as a corporation formed under this chapter.
-However, a corporation theretofore formed shall not do any act in violation of any restriction contained in its charter.
-The foregoing provisions of this section shall be subject to the exceptions and qualifications contained in 11 V.S.A. §§ 2 and 3, so far as the same may be applicable to corporations formed under the provisions of this chapter.
+All corporations formed prior to April 2, 1915, by special act or under the general laws of this State, that are conducting any business subject to regulation by the Public Utility Commission shall, with respect to acts done after that date, be deemed to be within the provisions of this chapter and the provisions of the general corporation law in like manner as a corporation formed under this chapter.
+However, a corporation formed shall not do any act in violation of any restriction contained in its charter.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 39(b), eff.
 March 1, 1961; 1985, No. 224 (Adj.
-Sess.), § 5.)
+Sess.), § 5; 2023, No. 85 (Adj.
+Sess.), § 359, eff.
+July 1, 2024.)

 • § 127.
 Utility poles in easements across private property

-(a) Utility easements and State rules regarding utility rights of way and pole attachments shall include as an authorized utility use the installation of fiber-optic cable for purposes of providing broadband service to the public or for providing utility network management and monitoring, or both.
-Such use of the utility easement and right of way is generally of the type contemplated in utility easements, does not materially burden the landowner beyond what was intended in the conveyance or condemnation, serves the public good, and facilitates the construction of broadband networks as contemplated in this act.
+(a) Utility easements and State rules regarding utility rights of way and pole attachments shall include, as an authorized utility use, the installation of fiber-optic cable for purposes of providing broadband service to the public or for providing utility network management and monitoring, or both.
+The use of the utility easement and right-of-way is generally of the type contemplated in utility easements, does not materially burden the landowner beyond what was intended in the conveyance or condemnation, serves the public good, and facilitates the construction of broadband networks.